vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - [ ] Unintended rotation when spawning Ragdoll_Noobot in 3rd Person Camera. (while pressing "N" in 3rd Person Camera)
 - [ ] You won't be able to fire projectiles when switching to 3rd Person Camera.
 (Pressing "N") (to be implemented later on)
 - [ ] Portal Gun is still a WIP, there will be bugs - Projectiles won't pass through Portals, only Characters. (to be implemented later on)
-- [ ] Shotgun Projectile Spread is too low atm, needs to be increased.

 ## PACK Installation:
 Kosm-PACK is composed of a <strong>.uproject file</strong> that you can open on-the-fly using Unreal Engine.
 A .pdf manual is included for further installation instructions, character selection and blueprint editing.<br>